 2. Start now.

 Don't procrastinate or wait to see the doctor because you don't have the time, or because you think your symptoms will go away on their own, or because you are afraid of what you might find out.
-It is more likely that the sooner you get an accurate diagnosis, the quicker you will feel better.
+It is more likely that the sooner you get an accurate diagnosis, the more quickly you will feel better.